ZachHandley/AppwriteUtils/packages/appwrite-utils-cli/README.md

 ### Changelog

+- 0.0.55: Added `documentExists` check to batch creation functionality to try to prevent duplicates
+- 0.0.54: Various fixes in here
 - 0.0.50: Actually fixed the slight bug, it was really in the `mergeObjects`
 - 0.0.49: Fixed a slight bug with `dataLoader` not mapping updates correctly with `updateMapping`
 - 0.0.48: Added `--transfer`, `--fromdb <targetDatabaseId>`, `--targetdb <targetDatabaseId>`, `--transferendpoint <transferEndpoint>`, `--transferproject <transferProjectId>`, `--transferkey <transferApiKey>`.
 Additionally, I've added `--fromcoll <collectionId>` and `--targetcoll <collectionId>`.
 These allow you to do a few things.
 First, you can now transfer databases in the same project, and from local to a remote project.
 Second, you can now specify specific collections to transfer from one place to another, with all of their data.
 If `--fromcoll` and `--targetcoll` are ommitted, it will transfer the databases.
 During the database transfer, it will create any missing collections, attributes, and indices.